This post may contain affiliate links. Please see my disclosure policy for details.

 Something you may not know is that Torquay is built on seven hills, so you’ll find the area quite steep and hilly!

-Cockington Village is a located lower down in amongst these hills.
-So, if you’re driving here, be prepared for winding roads and small single file lanes.
+Cockington Village is located lower down in amongst these hills.
+So, if you’re driving here, be prepared for winding roads and small single-file lanes.

 Although there are options to get here via public transport and on foot too.